LarsieVL/BattleShip/README.md

 **How to run the game:**
 1. Make sure that you hava Java installed on your device.
 2. Open the terminal in the folder with the Java Files.
-3. Type "java Main" in the terminal and press enter to start the game.
+3. Type "java Main" in the terminal and press enter to start the game if the folder already has class files, (in this repo).
+If it doesn't first do javac Main.java.

 **Setup requirements / Dependencies:**
 This game requires no external packages or libraries, As long as you have a modern version of java installed it will work.